 GPA is an abbreviation for grade point average.
-The GPA system is a quick way of getting a picture of a student's overall academic performance.
+This is a quick way of getting a picture of a student's overall academic performance.
 Instead of reflecting every bad grade, a GPA is an average of all the grades.
-As a result, one or two bad grades will not really hurt a GPA substantially.
-You can use the calculator below to help you figure out your GPA based on your letter grades.
+As a result, one or two bad grades will not really hurt your average substantially.
+You can use the GPA calculator for high school below to help you figure out your GPA based on your letter grades.

 Using the GPA Calculator

 The following high school grade calculator is easy to use, especially if you want to calculate a GPA that is weighted for AP and Honor's classes.
 A weighted grade is one that counts more toward your overall GPA because of the course difficulty.
 For complete instructions, click on the 'instructions' tab on the right.

 Note that if you want grades that aren't weighted for honors and AP classes, choose 'no' for those options in the calculator, even if the classes you took were AP or honors classes.
 Clicking yes automatically weights those grades.

 How to Find Your High School GPA Manually

 Many of the calculators online are geared toward specific colleges, making it difficult to calculate your exact GPA.
 However, figuring it out yourself is simple once you figure out how to convert your grades.
 The process is as follows: